princeOprince/princeOprince/README.md

 ### Howdy mate! 👋

+Prince O Prince is the name, Front End Development is the game, Android Development is the aim and UI design, well that's just the flair.

 <!--
 **princeOprince/princeOprince** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.